Nine Ways to Cure Bad Breath in Two Minutes or Less

 Pour yourself a big glass of water and savour it.
 With each sip you take, swish the liquid around your mouth.
 Use your tongue to help it reach all the corners and crevices.
 Drinking a glass or two of water before bed may also keep your morning breath at bay.

 Turn to these bad breath solutions next time you notice an unpleasant taste or smell in your mouth.
-For more oral hygiene tips, read through our other blog posts or call our Red Deer Dental Clinic at 403-342-1118.
+For more oral hygiene tips, read through our other blog posts or CONTACT OUR RED DEER DENTAL CLINIC at 403-342-1118.